 Fun fact(s): Rosa del Veneto is a specific variety of radicchio known for its round shape and beautiful and calming pastel pink color.

-Uses: Enjoy them raw in salads so you can preserve their beautiful light pink color, use them as a garnish, or grill them to bring out its unique flavor profile.
+Uses: Enjoy them raw in salads so you can preserve their beautiful light pink color, use them as a garnish, or grill them to bring out their unique flavor profile.

 19. Rhubarb

 Fun fact(s): Although the stalks make for mouthwatering desserts, the leaves are toxic and should not be consumed.
-However, the stalks are an excellent source of vitamin K which is important for bone health and blood clotting.
-The vitamin A it contains also keeps your skin looking young!
+However, the stalks are an excellent source of vitamin K, which is important for bone health and blood clotting.

-Taste and Texture: Rhubarb stalks have a tart and tangy flavor, with hard and crisp texture.
+Taste and Texture: Rhubarb stalks have a tart and tangy flavor, with a hard and crisp texture when raw.

 20. Graffiti Eggplant🍆